VeronikaManev/CampCompass/README.md

    - george@abv.bg

 These test campsites can be used to explore the application's features, such as creating, editing, and deleting campsites.

-## Educational Project

-This project is an educational assignment developed with React.
-It adheres to specific requirements and is intended to demonstrate practical use of React and related technologies.

-## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements.

 ## Contact